Grant a user permissions to switch roles - AWS Identity and Access Management

 https://signin.aws.amazon.com/switchrole?account=your_account_ID_or_alias&roleName=optional_path/role_name

-We recommend that you direct your users to Switching to a role (console) to walk them through the process.
+We recommend that you direct your users to Switch from a user to an IAM role (console) to walk them through the process.
 To troubleshoot common issues that you might encounter when you assume a role, see I can't assume a role.

 Considerations